code-mattclaffey/performance-kit/09-preconnect-dns-prefetch/readme.md

 ## DNS Prefetch Browser Support

-The browser bupport is a lot better than preconnect so for now we are going to use this method instead until preconnect is more widely supported.
+The browser support is a lot better than preconnect so for now we are going to use dns-prefetch instead until preconnect is more widely supported.

 ![Browser Support for dns-prefetch](https://raw.githubusercontent.com/code-mattclaffey/performance-kit/master/10-preconnect-dns-prefetch/screenshots/dns-prefetch.png)